nlp-champs/job-description-classifier/README.md

+# NLP Champs Job Description Classifier Backend

+To train this model, you need to download the 22,000 jobs data set from Monster from Kaggle: https://www.kaggle.com/PromptCloudHQ/us-jobs-on-monstercom and put it in the `data/` directory in the root of this project.

+This repo was originally a fork from yoonkim's CNN_sentance repository: https://github.com/yoonkim/CNN_sentence

+The README contents from that repository are as follows:

 **[This code belongs to the "Implementing a CNN for Text Classification in Tensorflow" blog post.](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/)**

 It is slightly simplified implementation of Kim's [Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1408.5882) paper in Tensorflow.